archlinux/aur/README.md

 #### Manifest
 The source directory should contain, at an absolute minimum, a valid appcontainer image [manifest](https://github.com/appc/spec/blob/master/spec/aci.md#image-manifest).
 The filename should be `manifest.json`.

-If you omit the `version` label in the manifest, the script will try to extract the version of the first listed repo or aur package.
+If you omit the `version` label in the manifest, the script will try to extract the version of the first aur or repo package.
 It will patch it into the copied manifest.

 #### Packages
 You may provide a set of files in your source directory to declare the archlinux packages to be installed.
 A single packagename should be provide on each line.